asimcanyagiz/asimcanyagiz/README.md

 - 👨‍💻I strive to improve myself in the fields I am interested in and to become a professional in this sector, which I see as my hobby.
 - 📚I am currently a Swift student at Patika.dev.
-- 📚I am certificated a Front-end Developer from Patika.dev.
+- 📚I am certificated Front-end Developer from Patika.dev.
 - ☕My hobbies are building robots, arduino, chess, 3D printer.
 - 🕺I have management experience.
 From I was the manager of various activities in the Ekamit club at the university.
 - 🤳I was the Instagram story manager of the university club Egesavtek (Ege defense industry technology community).